amandeepmittal/amanhimself.dev/src/pages/about.md

 I’ve worn many hats over the years:

-- 🚀 Software consultant and documentation lead at Expo (2022 &mdash; Present)
+- 🚀 Consultant and technical writer at Expo (2022 &mdash; Present)
 - 📝 Senior Content Developer at Vercel (2022)
 - 🥑 Developer Advocate at Draftbit (2021 &mdash; 2022)
 - 💻 📝 Software consultant and Tech Writer for Crowdbotics (2018 &mdash; 2021)